antoine-amara/staticpack/README.md

 <img src="<%= require('./img/example.png') %>" />
 ```

-Finally, an example of importing `img/example.png` as a background image in a css stylesheet:
+Finally, an example of importing `img/example.png` as a background image in a CSS stylesheet:

 **src/css/main.css**
 ```css